 Kim Lewis, “The Little Lady with Big Ideas”, is best known as the Lead Designer behind ABC’s “Extreme Makeover: Home Edition” and founder of Kim Lewis Designs in Austin, TX.

 In six years with Extreme Makeover: Home Edition, Kim designed over 120 homes in 43 states.
 Her work has been featured on television networks ABC, HGTV, TLC, National Geographic, Spike TV, Animal Planet, and FYI’s “Tiny House Nation.”
-As a Trendspotter in the industry, Kim has done colour consulting for Silestone, BlueStar and Big Chill Appliances.
-In 2014, Kim was selected as 1 of 5 Trendspotters to develop her own countertop colour with the global solid surfaces company, Silestone.
-The new colour “Olivia” was released in the summer of 2015.
+As a Trendspotter in the industry, Kim has done color consulting for Silestone USA, BlueStar and Big Chill Appliances.
+In 2014, Kim was selected as 1 of 5 Trendspotters to develop her own countertop color with the global solid surfaces company, Silestone.
+The new color “Olivia” was released in the summer of 2015.

 Her brand, Kim Lewis Designs, centers design inspiration around global inspiration and local collaboration.
 Kim’s work has been featured in many notable publications including The Washington Post, Lonny, The Houston Chronicle, HGTV and more.

 What are the benefits you’ve found living the tiny home lifestyle?

 First of all, we’ll have our home paid off in the next 2 1/2 years!
 (An amazing feeling!)
 Utility bills average $55 per month.
 We are living off rainwater collection, so drinking and bathing in pure rain water.
 Living off the earth more makes you feel more connected and grateful for what you have.
 We’ve grown into less “wasteful” people.
 Traveling and sharing adventures is one of our biggest priorities as a family, so the tiny home lifestyle allows us to spend time outside of the home, exploring the world!

 What challenges do you face as your family expands in a tiny home?